 Navigate to Key Sections

 Self managed super fund fees are an unavoidable.
 Fees an SMSF must pay each year include:

 - ATO SMSF Levy ($259 per year paid when the SMSF lodges its tax return)

 - ASIC Annual Registration fee for the SMSF trustee company ($56 per year)

 According to the ATO the average (median) SMSF costs and fees are $3,934 per annum although in some cases it could be half or even one-third the amount.

 How a ‘shared SMSF’ could reduce SMSF fees

-The table below compares a very basic self managed super fund with all members in accumulation phase where the only investments held are cash and listed Australian and US shares.
+The table below compares a basic self managed super fund with all members in the accumulation phase, where the only investments held are cash and listed Australian or US shares.

-The ASIC fee means a trustee company is used and the ATO levy is paid by all SMSFs.
+The ASIC fee means a trustee company is used, and all SMSFs pay the ATO levy.
 The SMSF administration fee includes the accounting and independent audit.
 The segregation fee is the additional fee to account for the separate or ‘segregated’ accounts and investments of unrelated members of the SMSF (more on this below).